Tourist Map Showing Italian Riviera Cities

-Rapallo is another large resort town with a fishing harbor, a beautiful seaside promenade with hotels and cafes, and a medieval... castle.
-A spectacular cable car ride take you up to the 16th-century sanctuary of Montallegro, from where there are beautiful sea views.
+Rapallo is another large resort town with a fishing harbor, a beautiful seaside promenade with hotels and cafes, and a medieval castle.
+A spectacular cable car ride takes you up to the 16th-century sanctuary of Montallegro, from where there are beautiful sea views.

 Camogli is a charming fishing village on a rocky outcrop.
-Camogli features pedestrian streets with shops and a small harbor with colorful houses, many with Trompe L'Oeil treatments, built right up to the fine beach.
-From Camogli or Portofino you can visit San Fruttuoso, an isolated fishing village reached only by sea or a 2- to 3-hour hiking trail.
+Camogli features pedestrian streets with shops and a small harbor with colorful houses, many with trompe l'oeil treatments, built right up to the fine beach.
+From Camogli or Portofino you can visit San Fruttuoso, an isolated fishing village reached only by sea or a 2- to a 3-hour hiking trail.

 Between Camogli and Genoa, the small seaside town of Genoa Nervi, on the train line, is worth a visit too for its nice promenade along the sea.

-Situated at the mouth of the River Entella, Chiavari has a nice Botanic Garden, beaches, colorful morning markets held in the square in the town center, and one of our favorite traditional Italian bars, Caffe delle Carrozze.
+Situated at the mouth of the River Entella, Chiavari has a nice Botanic Garden, beaches, colorful morning markets held in the square in the town center, and one of the great traditional Italian bars, Caffe Delle Carrozze.

 The part of the Italian Riviera known as the Riviera del Ponente stretches along the coast to the border of France and includes the Riviera dei Fiori, Riveria of Flowers.
 The hills are covered with greenhouses growing flowers and basil.
 The town of Ventimiglia is the last coastal town in Italy and from there you have a fine view of the French coast and you can take the local train into Menton, France, or on to Nice.